 Let’s take a look at how location and audience impact your choice of meeting rooms:

-As with any other real estate business, location is of high importance as it defines what kind of people you have access to that will (potentially) become part of your coworking community.
+As with any other real estate business, location is of high importance as it defines what kind of potential customers you have access to.

-And that’s valid not only for long-term members that rent a desk or an office but also for the people who come to your space ad-hoc (i.e. drop-ins).
+And that applies not only for members that would rent a desk or an office long-term.
+But also for the people who come to your space ad-hoc (i.e. drop-ins).

 If you’re in the heart of a business district, your member base probably consists of companies that need a premium business location.
 The usual reason for paying a higher price to be there is to regularly meet with people outside of their business.

-In other words, they have to make themselves accessible and make the right impression and they’ll need appropriate places to make this happen.
+In other words, they have to make themselves accessible.
+Also, they want to make the right impression and they’ll need an appropriate meeting space to make this happen.

 On the other hand, as a crosspoint of many meetings and work travels, your visitors may often be drop-ins.
 The chance they’ll need a quiet place to sit for a few hours or a meeting room to meet with a business associate is huge.
-It’s good to think on how to market your meeting rooms so you can attract those people.
+It’s good to think about how to market your meeting rooms so you can attract these people.

 To cover the needs of both your regular members and drop-ins, a higher number of meeting rooms might be required.
 And most likely the majority of meetings will be with clients of your members, which affects the proportion of “informal” and “formal” meeting places in your coworking space.

-If you’re not located near huge business traffic, it’s more likely the majority of your members will stay long-term in your space and you’ll have fewer drop-ins.
+If you’re not located near huge business traffic, it’s more likely the majority of your customers will stay long-term in your space and you’ll have fewer drop-ins.